 When we receive requests for supplements to the Agenda, countermotions or candidate nominations, we are obliged to publish some of your personal data to comply with German stock corporation law.
 Further personal information we receive from you may be processed in this context.

-If you submit questions to the Executive Board and these questions are answered individually in the virtual Annual General Meeting, your name will only be disclosed in the context of the answer if you have expressly declared the consent to the disclosure.
+If you submit questions to the Executive Board or if you submit follow-up questions during the Annual General Meeting and these questions are answered individually in the Annual General Meeting, your name will only be disclosed in the context of the answer if you have expressly declared the consent to the disclosure.

 If you submit a statement prior to the Annual General Meeting, with regard to a potential publication of your statement, your name will only be published on our website, if you have expressly declared the consent to the publication.
 In case of a publication on our website the data will be available worldwide.